The Treaty of Guadalupe Hidalgo

 The Treaty of Guadalupe Hidalgo Map

 Mexican officials and Nicholas Trist, President Polk's representative, began discussions for a peace treaty in August 1847.
-Its provisions called for Mexico to cede a staggering 55 percent of its territory (present-day Arizona, California, New Mexico, and parts of Colorado, Nevada and Utah) in exchange for fifteen million dollars in compensation for war-related damage to Mexican property.
+Its provisions called for Mexico to cede 55% of its territory, which included present-day Arizona, California, New Mexico, and parts of Colorado, Nevada, Utah, and Wyoming in exchange for fifteen million dollars in compensation for war-related damage to Mexican property.
+The Treaty of Guadalupe Hidalgo forced Mexico to recognize Texas and its boundaries.
 In addition, it established the Rio Grande as the border between the two countries.

 With the defeat of its army and the fall of the capital, Mexico City, in September 1847, the Mexican government surrendered to the United States and entered into negotiations to end the war.
 The peace talks were negotiated by Nicholas Trist, chief clerk of the State Department, who had accompanied General Winfield Scott as a diplomat and President Polk's representative.
-Trist and General Scott, after two previous unsuccessful attempts to negotiate a treaty with President Santa Anna, determined that the only way to deal with Mexico was as a conquered enemy.
+Trist and General Scott, after two previous unsuccessful attempts to negotiate a treaty with President Antonio López de Santa Anna (aka President Santa Anna), determined that the only way to deal with Mexico was as a conquered enemy.
 Nicholas Trist negotiated with a special commission representing the collapsed government led by Don Bernardo Couto, Don Miguel Atristain, and Don Luis Gonzaga Cuevas.

 President Polk had recalled Trist under the belief that negotiations would be carried out with a Mexican delegation in Washington.
 In the six weeks it took to deliver Polk's message, Trist had received word that the Mexican government had named its special commission to negotiate.
 Trist determined that Washington did not understand the situation in Mexico and negotiated the peace treaty in defiance of the President.